We look at projects. A lot of projects.

 It’s all about the details

 Once the developer signs the term sheet, it’s time to dive in.
-Due diligence may sound dull, but in fact it’s one of the best parts of my job as CoPower’s Director of Projects.
+Due diligence may sound dull, but in fact it’s one of the best parts of my job as CoPower’s Head of Projects.
 I get to go into the field to meet the people we’re considering working with.
 Building trust is very important, and you can’t do that from behind a laptop.
 You have to go on site to look for signs of quality workmanship and that the projects are operating as expected.
 We need to trust the organization with our investors’ money, so we need to meet the people behind the project and see that they’ve got the requisite skills and experience.
 We also want to see that they’re in it for the right reasons, and that company morale is high.

 We do our best to bring the human touch to project lending and a willingness to sit together and find solutions.

 We do our best to bring the human touch to project lending and a willingness to sit together and find solutions.
 As a result, developers tell us that they feel they’re getting a partner, not just a lender.
-That relationship pays dividends when it comes to evaluating future projects because both sides have a close understanding of each other.
+That relationship pays off when it comes to evaluating future projects because both sides have a close understanding of each other.
 And by helping CoPower select the best projects by the best project developers, our investment decision-making process helps us reduce our Green Bondholders’ risk while paying competitive financial returns and making a positive impact on climate change.